KiwiSingh/Cards-Against-TV/README.md

 ## Features

-* Local multiplayer with pass-the-remote gameplay on Apple TV.
+* Local multiplayer with pass-the-remote gameplay on Apple TV and Android TV.
+* Local multiplayer with pass-the-device gameplay on Android phones and tablets.
 * Multi-card prompts: play 1–N answers when the black card’s pick value is greater than 1.
 * In-round custom answers: players can add up to 20 custom cards per game.
 * Clear visual highlights for active players and judges.